Summary

 Method 2: Python-pptx Script Generation

-This is especially powerful because:
+This approach is particularly powerful because:

 Getting Started with python-pptx